carlobaldassi/FastaIO.jl/doc/fastaio.rst

    The ``FastaReader`` type has a field ``num_parsed`` which contains the number of entries parsed so far.

-   Other ways to read out the data are via the :func:`readentry` and :func:`readall` functions.
+   Other ways to read out the data are via the :func:`readentry` and :func:`readstring` functions.

 .. function:: FastaReader(f::Function, filename::String, [sequence_type::Type = ASCIIString])